 A new commuter (KTM Komuter) train service offers a much cheaper alternative to the ETS trains for shorter trips and operates up and down between Butterworth in Penang to Padang Besar in Perlis many of times a day.

-You can also connect to the other Komuter Route in this part of Malaysia which operates between Bukit Mertajam and Padang Rengas to get to places in Perak state such as Taiping.
+You can also connect to the other Komuter Route in this part of Malaysia which operates between Bukit Mertajam (BM) and Padang Rengas to get to places in Perak state.

 Since July 2015, the new high-speed ETS Trains have been operating up to Padang Besar Station on the Thai border.